 Start with these 19 free business plan resources:

-Y Combinator helps startups get through their first phases of funding and their free startup library is full of helpful business planning resources.
+Y Combinator helps startups get through their first phases of funding, and their free startup library is full of helpful business planning resources.

 To apply to Y Combinator and ask for their financial assistance, it is necessary to fill out an application form.
-The philosophy of Y Combinator founders implies a lack of total control over projects they fund, and, in their opinion, it is the reason why startups succeed.
+The philosophy of Y Combinator founders implies a lack of total control over projects they fund, and, in their opinion, it is why startups succeed.